node-red/node-red.github.io/docs/user-guide/runtime/configuration.md

 flowFile
 : the file used to store the flows.
 Default: `flows_<hostname>.json`

+flowFilePretty
+:  By default, the flow JSON will be formatted over multiple lines making
+     it easier to compare changes when using version control.
+     To disable pretty-printing of the JSON set the following property to false.
+Default: `flowFilePretty: true`

 userDir
 : the directory to store all user data, such as flow and credential files and all library data.
 Default: `$HOME/.node-red`